NVIDIA/modulus/examples/generative/stormcast/README.md

 ## Logging

-These scripts use Weights & Biases for experiment tracking, which can be enabled/disabled with the `log_to_wandb` flag.
+These scripts use Weights & Biases for experiment tracking, which can be enabled by passing the `--log_to_wandb` argument to `train.py`.
 Academic accounts are free to create at [wandb.ai](https://wandb.ai/).
 Once you have an account set up, you can adjust `entity` and `project` in `train.py` to the appropriate names for your `wandb` workspace.